- Home

 Surgical Center Size Insights

-By surgical center size, the large (300+ beds) segment dominated the market with the largest revenue share of 41.01% in 2024.
+By surgical center size, the large (300+ beds) segment dominated the market with the largest revenue share of over 41.0% in 2025.
 Multispecialty hospitals, academic medical centers, and tertiary care institutions comprise the large surgical centers.
-With departments for surgery, training, oncology, and high-acuity care, these facilities require a spectrum of rigid scopes across all specialties-general, colorectal, gynecology, urology, thoracic, ENT, bariatric, and more.
+With departments for surgery, training, oncology, and high-acuity care, these facilities require a spectrum of rigid scopes across all specialties general, colorectal, gynecology, urology, thoracic, ENT, bariatric, and more.
 These hospitals require scopes of all diameters and lengths, including robotic-compatible extra-long scopes, angled optics for complex dissections, and chip-on-tip systems for integrated imaging.
 Vendors such as Olympus, KARL STORZ, and Stryker maintain long-term equipment partnerships with these institutions, often bundling scopes with visualization towers and service contracts.

 Surgical Center Location Insights

-By surgical center location, the metropolitan segment dominated the market with the largest revenue share of 48.12% in 2024 and is anticipated to grow at the fastest CAGR over the forecast period.
-Metropolitan surgical centers in large urban cities constitute the largest and most technologically advanced segment of the rigid endoscopes market.
+By surgical center location, the metropolitan segment dominated the market with the largest revenue share of over 48.1% in 2025 and is anticipated to grow at the fastest CAGR over the forecast period.
+Metropolitan surgical centers in large urban cities constitute the largest and most technologically advanced segment of the rigid endoscopes industry.
 These centers include public and private tertiary care hospitals, academic medical centers, and multi-specialty private institutions.
 Due to high patient volumes, procedure diversity, and funding access, they drive the demand for rigid endoscopes.
 Metropolitan centers have the infrastructure to support a full range of rigid scopes varying in angle, diameter, and length across specialties such as general surgery, gynecology, urology, thoracic, and bariatrics.
 These hospitals are early adopters of 4K/3D visualization, robotic-integrated rigid scopes, and chip-on-tip imaging systems.
-Countries with large urban hospital networks-such as the U.S., Germany, and the UK, dominate this segment’s growth.
+Countries with large urban hospital networks, such as the U.S., Germany, and the UK, dominate this segment’s growth.

-The suburban segment is anticipated to grow at the significant CAGR over the forecast period.
+The suburban segment is anticipated to grow at a significant CAGR over the forecast period.
 Suburban surgical centers are located in smaller urban clusters or the periphery of major cities.
 They consist mainly of mid-sized community hospitals, specialty clinics, and ambulatory surgical centers (ASCs) that provide essential surgical care at a lower cost structure than metro facilities.
 Rigid endoscopes in suburban centers cover routine laparoscopic, gynecologic, and urology procedures.
 These centers prefer standard-diameter (4-5.9 mm), autoclavable scopes with 30°/45° viewing angles and moderate shaft lengths.
-Furthermore, the rising patient preference for localized, convenient care is a key market driver for the segment growth.
-As populations in suburban regions grow-particularly among middle-aged and elderly groups requiring routine surgeries-demand increases for facilities that offer high-quality procedures without traveling to congested city hospitals.
+Furthermore, the rising patient preference for localized, convenient care is a key market driver for the segment's growth.
+As populations in suburban regions grow particularly among middle-aged and elderly groups requiring routine surgeries, demand increases for facilities that offer high-quality procedures without traveling to congested city hospitals.

-By end use, the hospitals segment dominated the market with a revenue share of 42.71% in 2024.
-Hospitals dominate the rigid endoscope end use segment, accounting for the largest revenue share.
+By end-use, the hospitals segment dominated the market with a revenue share of over 67.4% in 2025.
+Hospitals dominate the rigid endoscope end-use segment, accounting for the largest revenue share.
 This setting includes public, private, multi-specialty, and tertiary care hospitals, which handle a broad spectrum of surgeries across general, gynecologic, urologic, bariatric, orthopedic, and thoracic specialties.
 Rigid endoscopes are essential for emergency and elective procedures, and their presence is standard in most OR suites.
 Hospitals typically maintain large fleets of autoclavable rigid endoscopes in multiple diameters and lengths, allowing for efficient turnover, multi-procedure compatibility, and adherence to sterilization protocols.
 Major OEMs such as Olympus, KARL STORZ, Stryker, and Richard Wolf often supply hospital chains under capital bundles or service contracts, which include replacement cycles, scope tracking systems, and integrated video towers.

 Regional Insights

-North America dominated the rigid endoscopes market with a revenue share of 40.69% in 2024.
+North America rigid endoscopes industry dominated the market with a revenue share of 40.6% in 2025.
 Established regional R&D competencies, a high utilization rate of minimally invasive surgeries, and an efficient healthcare infrastructure all contribute to this dominance.
 In addition, the growing awareness of laparoscopic procedures among patients and healthcare providers is leading to the establishment of market leadership.
 In April 2023, Xenocor, a Utah-based medical device company, raised USD 10 million to launch its Saberscope, a single-use, HD, fog-free, articulating laparoscope cleared by the FDA.

 U.S. Rigid Endoscopes Market Trends

-The U.S. dominated the rigid endoscopes market in North America region in 2024.
+The U.S. rigid endoscopes market held the largest revenue share in North America region in 2025.
 The growing preference for minimally invasive procedures across various medical specialties in the U.S., including gastroenterology, urology, and gynecology, is driving the demand for rigid endoscopes.
 Furthermore, the rising prevalence of cancer, the growing geriatric population, which is susceptible to chronic illnesses requiring endoscopic procedures, and the increasing importance of timely disease diagnosis & early interventions are driving the demand for endoscopes.
 According to the American Cancer Society, approximately 26,890 new cases of stomach cancer and around 10,880 stomach cancer-related deaths are expected to be reported in 2024.

 Europe Rigid Endoscopes Market Trends

-The rigid endoscopes industry in the UK is expected to grow significantly during the forecast period.
+UK rigid endoscopes market is expected to grow significantly during the forecast period.
 The growing awareness of and preference among physicians and patients for improving post-procedure outcomes and growing investment by public or private market players and hospitals are driving the demand for rigid endoscopes.
 For instance, in May 2025, the Queen's Medical Centre (QMC) is expected to receive a refurbished and expanded unit to boost clinical capacity.
 This development comes after a significant investment of 16.31 million from Nottingham University Hospitals (NUH) NHS Trust, the organization that operates the hospital in collaboration with NHS England.

 The rigid endoscopes market in Germany is expected to witness growth over the forecast period.
 The adoption of rigid endoscopes in Germany is expected to be driven by the increasing prevalence of chronic diseases.
 For instance, according to an article published by NCBI in February 2024, 46% of the adult population reported at least one chronic health condition in Germany.
 Furthermore, the presence of a greater number of endoscopic device manufacturers in Germany, coupled with a surge in the development of rigid endoscopes, is fueling market growth in the region.